More Medications Facts

 Fibromyalgia

-Sertraline may help diminish pain, morning stiffness and sleep disorders in fibromyalgia.
+Sertraline may help diminish pain, morning stiffness and improve sleep in fibromyalgia.

 Chronic fatigue syndrome

-One RCT compared sertraline with clomipramine in people with chronic fatigue syndrome.
+One RCT studied sertraline in people with chronic fatigue syndrome.

 Sertraline "pros" and "cons"

-• the only medication approved for the long-term treatment of PTSD
+• The only SSRI approved for the long-term treatment of PTSD.

-• lower risk of weigt gain than with citalopram, fluvoxamine, and paroxetine 7
+• Lower risk of weight gain than with citalopram, fluvoxamine, and paroxetine 7.

-• highest rate of diarrhoea than with other SSRIs 8
+• Highest rate of diarrhea than with other SSRIs 8.

 Further reading